szizzo522/securevault/README.md

 	•	Vault entries are encrypted with Fernet symmetric encryption
 	•	Recovery key ensures account can be restored if master password is lost

-License

-This project is for educational purposes.
-Feel free to explore, modify, and improve it.